 Undoubtedly, high data protection is the future of the SaaS industry.
 The speed and depth of digital transformation not only provide business benefits but also create cyber risks.

-For example, according to Gartner's analysis, spending on security risk management has grown 14.3% in 2024, hitting more than $214.95 billion.
+For example, according to Gartner's analysis, spending on security risk management is estimated to grow 12.5% in 2026, hitting around $240 billion.
 One of the factors in security spending growth is shifting to cloud solutions and multi-cloud services.
-SaaS businesses’ top priority is protecting themselves and their customers from data leaks, breaches and other issues.
-Therefore, developers raise the bar of their products' security, making cybersecurity and QA industry more expensive.
+SaaS businesses’ top priority is protecting themselves and their customers from data leaks, breaches, and other issues.
+Therefore, developers raise the bar of their products' security, making the cybersecurity and QA industry more expensive.

 Read also: SaaS Security Checklist: Best Practices To Protect a SaaS App